htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

 To prevent this sort of accident, HTCondor displays a warning if a file is used for both reading and writing.
-You can ignore or disable these warnings if you choose as described in section
-`4.2.3 <#x49-4180004.2.3>`__, but please understand that your program may compute incorrect results.
+You can ignore or disable these warnings if you choose as described in :ref:`misc-concepts/checkpoint-mechanism:checkpoint warnings`, but please understand that your program may compute incorrect results.

 Checkpoint Warnings
 -------------------